maestriam/samurai/readme.md

 # 🔴 Maestriam/Samurai

-## About

 **Maestriam/Samurai** is a simple package for creating and managing themes for Laravel applications, using [component](https://laravel.com/docs/5.8/blade#components-and-slots) and [include](https://laravel.com/docs/5.8/blade#including-sub-views) functions of Laravel Blade.
-You can publishing your themes and install-it in other projects using composer.
+You can publishing your themes and install-it in another projects using composer.
 **Under construction!**

 ## Requirements